KCrimz/ActiveDirectoryProject/README.md

 Verify after setup and user creation that you have Internet connectivity.
 Go to Command line (CMD) and type "ipconfig /all" Verify the Defauly gateway DHCP server and DNS server are all in good order
 <img src="https://imgur.com/O2gdxzA.gif"/>

-Rename the computer approrpaitely in rename PC advanced so we can also join the domain in my case "mydomain.com" and login with proger credentials.
+Rename the computer appropriately in rename PC advanced so we can also join the domain in my case "mydomain.com" and login with proger credentials.
 Computer will restart upon confirming
 <img src="https://imgur.com/S8OwRlh.gif"/>

 We can now see on the server VM that in DHCP the CLient 1 computer now has a Lease in DHCP and that that machine has also been added to active directory so users may have acess to it.
 Try adding a new or using an existing use in AD DS to log into the newly connected Windows 10 computer EZ